Seamless Mosaic Internals

 Scene Ingestion Pipeline#

-Adding a scene runs three gated phases on a background thread, orchestrated by _ingest_scene() (mosaic_pane.py):
+Adding a scene runs four gated phases on a background thread, orchestrated by _ingest_scene() (mosaic_pane.py):

 sequenceDiagram